Meet Our Doctors

 Like anyone in this field, she loves animals, but her inspiration came from the interaction she had with the veterinarian of her first cat.
 At the age of 7, she remembers the veterinarian took time to answer all the questions she had for her cat, Tootsie.
 Even though Tootsie didn’t make it through his illness, she will never forget the care and compassion that the vet gave to both her and Tootsie.
 Dr. Sonja wanted to make the difference for others the way he did for her.

 Outside of the clinic, she enjoys camping, gardening, and reading.
-She also enjoys spending time with her husband, Brent, and their families, friends, dogs (Booth and Chyna), cats (Jaden, Mama, and Munchkin) and 24 chickens.
-Yes.
-24 chickens.
+She also enjoys spending time with her husband, Brent and their families, friends and dog (Booth), their Cats (Jaden, Mama, and Munchkin)